 The Belgian non-profit organization started in 2017 a pilot project with UCT for two years, in rural Uganda, more specifically in the village of Busibi.
 Since then, seven more Ugandan villages have been added to the UCT program.
-The Institute of Development Policy (IOB) of the University of Antwerp, Belgium, conducted a controlled quantitative study, collecting data in Busibi and in a control village at three different time points: one year after the start of the programme (midline), two years after the start of the programme (sustainability follow-up).22 The most relevant findings of this study are:
+The Institute of Development Policy (IOB) of the University of Antwerp, Belgium, conducted a controlled quantitative study, collecting data in Busibi and in a control village at three different time points: one year after the start of the programme (midline), two years after the start of the programme (endline), and two years after the end of the programme (sustainability follow-up).22 The most relevant findings of this study are: